Costa Rica women's national football team: History

-The Costa Rican team just started to play an international match in 1990, when Central America was on struggle about developing women's football.
+The Costa Rican team started to play international matches in 1990, when Central America had little faith in developing women's football.
 The success of men's team helped the FCF to believe on the women's team.
-Their first tournament, was the 1991 CONCACAF Women's Championship when Costa Rica finished third and was out from the group stage.
+Their first tournament was the 1991 CONCACAF Women's Championship when Costa Rica finished third and was out from the group stage.

-Despite this, Costa Rica started gaining success in the 1998 CONCACAF Women's Championship and 1999 Pan American Games when Costa Rica won bronze both.
-But later, Costa Rica did not gain much successful achievement, as the national team was still on struggle under the shadow of men's team.
+Costa Rica started gaining success in the 1998 CONCACAF Women's Championship and 1999 Pan American Games when Costa Rica won bronze at both.
+Unfortunately this did not lead to more immediate success, as the national team was still struggling under the shadow of men's team.

 At the 2014 CONCACAF Women's Championship, Costa Rica surprisingly won silver, after losing 0–6 to the USA in the final.
 Their second-place finish secured them a spot in the 2015 FIFA Women's World Cup.
 This marked the first time Costa Rica would play in a FIFA Women's World Cup.

 Costa Rica was drawn into a group with Brazil, South Korea and Spain for the 2015 FIFA Women's World Cup.
 Costa Rica secured two shocking draws over Spain (1–1) and South Korea (2–2), but then lost 1–0 to Brazil and were eliminated in the group stage.

 At the 2018 CONCACAF Women's Championship, Costa Rica was hoping to once again qualify for the FIFA Women's World Cup.
 They won their first group match 8–0 over Cuba.
 However they lost their second match 1–0 to Jamaica in which they controversially had a goal disallowed in the second half.
 Costa Rica would lose their final group match to Canada 3–1, elimating their chances of qualifying for the 2019 FIFA Women's World Cup.

-Costa Rica has done much better in the 2022 CONCACAF W Championship, taking second place after wins over Panama and Trinidad and Tobago.
-Though unable to repeat the 2014 feat, only finished fourth in process, the win allowed Costa Rica to return to the Women's World Cup in 2023.
+Costa Rica placed much better in the 2022 CONCACAF W Championship, taking second place in their group after wins over Panama and Trinidad and Tobago.
+They were unable to replicate their 2014 success, finishing fourth overall, but the win allowed Costa Rica to return to the Women's World Cup in 2023.
+Unfortunately, they were drawn into a tough group with Spain, Japan and Zambia, and lost all three of their group stage matches to finish bottom of the group.